 After you configure the Internet access information, use the following screens to set up your wireless LAN.
+This section is available on the wireless devices only.

 1 Select Yes and click Next to configure wireless settings.
 Otherwise, select No and skip to Step 6.